Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 How to Make Pumpkin Pie Spice

-You can buy pumpkin pie spice, but it’s also really easy to make on at home!
+You can buy pumpkin pie spice, but it’s also really easy to make at home!
 Here’s my favorite pumpkin pie spice recipe that I make a big batch of every year.
 It’s also worth mentioning that this pumpkin spice is way cheaper than buying it at the store!
-Just whisk everything together.
+Just whisk everything together and store in an airtight container.

 - 4 tbsp cinnamon